sfc-gh-jsander/OAuth2.0-SampleApp/README.md

 If you do not have either Snowflake or OAuth set up, then this app will not help you.

+Make sure you use a Snowflake user with a default warehouse which is set for auto-resume, and that rights to use that warehouse are specifically granted to the role which your OAuth scope will be invoking when you run the SQL.

 This was built and tested on ubuntu using Python 3.8.2 and AdoptOpenJDK build 11.0.8+10.
 Support for lower version of either is not assured, and there are modules and other Python 3 dependancies.
 Review the Python code carefully to ensure compatability with your testbed.

 # Steps to Use